mattlockyer/error-polyfill/README.md

 // <- your code here
 ```

+It is recommended to require the polyfill in your main script.

 ### Getting a past stack trace with `Error.getStackTrace`

-This static method is not part of the V8 Stack Trace API, but it is strongly recommended to **use `Error.getStackTrace(throwable)` instead of `throwable.stack`** to get the stack trace of Error instances!
+This static method is not part of the V8 Stack Trace API, but it is recommended to **use `Error.getStackTrace(throwable)` instead of `throwable.stack`** to get the stack trace of Error instances!

 Explanation: